425megs/shopping-list/README.md

 * It's done when the form can be submitted and the value in the input field is captured and printed to the page as a list item.

-* It's done when the form's input field is cleared upon a successful submissio
+* It's done when the form's input field is cleared upon a successful submission